Nipsuli/tauri-plugin-clerk/README.md

 # Tauri Plugin clerk

-Status: WIP, basic stuff works
+Status: WIP, basic stuff works, see `examples/react-example`

 Keeps the Client state in sync with rust and js allowing actions on either side.